oliveirabrunoa/db2rest/README.md

 ## Configuring Attributes:

 Following our first example, learn how to configure the attributes that are mapped.
+!Atention: The attributes that are key to relationships are not in this section, but in the relationships section

 ```json
 {
   "__rst_model_name__": "Postagem",